CDCgov/tostadas/docs/user-guide/vadr_install.md

 tar -xf mpxv-models.tar.gz && mv vadr-models-mpxv-* mpxv-models
 ```

-You also need to copy the modified model file that includes the ITRs from our MPXV repo.
+The modified model file that includes the ITRs from the MPXV repository must also be copied.

 ```bash
 cp ../vadr_files/mpxv.rpt.minfo mpxv-models/